cmdruid/tapscript/README.md

-# Tapscript Tools
+# Tapscript

-A basic library for working with Tapscript, Schnorr Signatures, and Bitcoin transactions.
+A basic library for working with Taproot, Schnorr Signatures, and Bitcoin transactions.

 ## Introduction

-Tapscript uses some pretty cutting-edge stuff.
-If you are new to tapscript, please continue reading for a brief overview of how tapscript works.
-The library will make more sense if you have a general idea about what is happening under the hood.
+Tapscript uses the latest feature upgrade to Bitcoin called Taproot.
+If you are new to Bitcoin or the Taproot upgrade, please continue reading for a brief overview of how it works.
+This library will be easier to follow if you know what taproot is doing under the hood.

-If you already have a good understanding of tapscript, feel free to skip ahead by clicking [here](##-Library-Index)).
+If you already have a good understanding of Bitcoin and Taproot, feel free to skip ahead by clicking [here](##-Library-Index)).

-## What is Tapscript?
+## What is Taproot?

-Bitcoin uses a simple scripting language that allows you to lock up coins into a contract.
+Bitcoin uses a simple scripting language (called Bitcoin Script) that allows you to lock up coins into a contract.
 These contracts are published to the blockchain and enforced by all nodes in the network.

 In order to settle a contract (and claim its coins), you are required to publish the *entire* contract, including parts that are not relevant to the settlement.
 This is expensive and wasteful, plus it leaks information that could have otherwise been kept private.

-Tapscript is a new way to publish these contracts to the blockchain that fixes the above concerns.
+Taproot is a new way to publish these contracts to the blockchain that fixes the above concerns.
 It allows you to settle contracts by publishing only the portion of the contract that is relevant.
 This means smaller transactions, cheaper fees, and better privacy guarantees for the contract as a whole.

-Tapscript also comes with many other benefits, including:
+Taproot also comes with many other benefits, including:

  * It drastically simplifies the flow and logic of writing a contract.
  * You can create large, complex contracts that only need a small transaction to settle.
  * Commitments to data and other arbitrary things can be thrown into your contract for free.
  * The new schnorr-based signature format lets you do some crazy cool stuff (BIP340).

-These new features came with the Taproot upgrade in 2019.
-Read more about it [here](https://cointelegraph.com/bitcoin-for-beginners/a-beginners-guide-to-the-bitcoin-taproot-upgrade).
+Read more about the Taproot upgrade in 2019 [here](https://cointelegraph.com/bitcoin-for-beginners/a-beginners-guide-to-the-bitcoin-taproot-upgrade).

 ## How does Taproot work?